Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 1. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
 1. Click on **All services** in the left-hand nav, and choose **Azure Active Directory**.

 #### Register the service app (TodoListService-OBO)

 Click on **App registrations** and choose **New application registration**.

-5. Enter a friendly name for the application, for example 'TodoListService' and select 'Web app / API' as the Application Type.
+1. Enter a friendly name for the application, for example 'TodoListService' and select 'Web app / API' as the Application Type.
 For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
 Click on **Create** to create the application.
-6. In the succeeding page, find the **Application ID** value and copy it to the clipboard.
+1. In the succeeding page, find the **Application ID** value and copy it to the clipboard.
-7. Then click on **Settings** and choose **Properties**.
+1. Then click on **Settings** and choose **Properties**.
-8. For the App ID URI, replace the guid in the generated URI 'https://\<your_tenant_name\>/<guid>', with the name of your service, e.g. 'https://\<your_tenant_name\>/TodoListService'.
+1. For the App ID URI, replace the guid in the generated URI 'https://\<your_tenant_name\>/\<guid\>', with the name of your service, for example, 'https://\<your_tenant_name\>/TodoListService'.
-9. From the Settings menu, choose **Keys** and add a key
+1. From the Settings menu, choose **Keys** and add a key:

     - Select a key duration of either **1 year**, **2 years** or **Never Expires**.
 When you save this page, the key value will be displayed, copy, and save the value in a safe location.
     - You will need this key later to configure the project in Visual Studio.
-    - This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible in the Azure Portal.
+    - This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible in the Azure portal.

 NOTE:  In this sample, the `TodoListService` makes a delegated identity call to the Microsoft Graph API to read the user's profile.
-By default, when the `TodoListService` is registered with Active Directory, it is configured to request permission to the AAD Graph API. you can see this in the "Required Permissions" configuration section.
+By default, when the `TodoListService` is registered with Active Directory, it is configured to request permission to the AAD Graph API. you can see this configuration in the "Required Permissions" configuration section.
 If you modify the `TodoListService` to call a different API, or if you build your own service that makes an On-Behalf-Of call, the service it calls and the permissions it requires must be added to the "Required Permissions" configuration in Azure AD.

 #### Register the TodoListClient app